 Why is my pothos losing its golden variegation?

 Low light is almost always the cause.
 Golden pothos needs reasonably bright indirect light to express its variegation.
 In low-light conditions, the plant produces more chlorophyll to compensate, and leaves come in green.
-Moving her to a brighter spot won’t change existing leaves, but new growth will show noticeably more gold.
+Moving it to a brighter spot won’t change existing leaves, but new growth will show noticeably more gold.

 How fast does golden pothos grow?